 Grants to maintain the program

 Thanks to a $25 000 donation from the Alberta Association of Insurance Adjusters in the fall of 2013, we were able to hire a head mechanic and a program coordinator (and purchased 23 additional bikes) for the 2014 season.
 Grants from Mountain Equipment Co-op and Make Something Edmonton as well as a donation from the front of house staff at the Jubilee Auditorium allowed us to continue this for the 2015 season and purchase additional equipment and parts.
 The 2015 events were sponsored by the Beverly Optimist Club, Urban Systems Foundation,the Rotary Club of Sherwood Park and the Rotary Club of Spruce Grove.
 At their 2015 Lobsterfest festival, the Rotary Club of Spruce Grove also raised just under $90 000 for our program.
-We are planning to space out our purchases over the next few years so that we can figure out storage solutions.
 Many other businesses helped by funding equipment, innovation or providing services.
-For a full listing of all of our sponsors or to learn how you can get involved, please see our Sponsorship Page.

-Our 2016 season and additional equipment purchases have been made possible thanks to grants from the Insurance All Industry Golf Charity Tournament and the Autobody and Insurance Adjusters Golf and Friendship Tournament.
+Our 2016 season and additional equipment purchases were made possible thanks to grants from the Insurance All Industry Golf Charity Tournament and the Autobody and Insurance Adjusters Golf and Friendship Tournament.
+By the middle of the 2016 season, we had acquired so many bikes that we were not sure they would fit back into our storage spaces.

 With the input of countless children, parents, volunteers and students, our program continues to evolve to best meet the needs of the children and families we serve.
 We have made significant progress on a number of our goals and continue to work towards improving cycling access for all children.
 We have partnered with NetImpact and several MBA students to figure out how to make our program sustainable.
-In the fall of 2015, the Edmonton Bicycle Commuters Society applied for charitable status and we expect to hear back in late 2016.
-We look forward to working more with pare
+We look forward to all of the possibilities this new partnership will bring and to working more with parents, kids, volunteers and members of the community.

 Thank you to everyone supporting this amazing program!